innodatalabs/innodatalabs.github.io/_posts/2017-10-24-automating-ml-training-with-jenkins-pipelines.md

 in the source tree and have proper versioning and change history.

 Global configuration (users, credentials, plugins) is still manual though.
 But I will live with that for the time being.
-In any case, I do not want to check in secret keys and have to manage them outsided of source control.
+In any case, I do not want to put secret keys in source control.

 ## The Plan